ECronin1973/Applied_Statistics_MyWork/README.md

  https://www.scribbr.com/statistics/t-test/

- A t-test is a statistical test used to compare the means of two groups to determine if they are significantly different from each other.
-This is a fundamental method in hypothesis testing to assess the differences between groups.
+ According to [scribbr.com]( https://www.scribbr.com/statistics/t-test/) a t-test is 'a statistical test used to compare the means of two groups to determine if they are significantly different from each other.
+This is a fundamental method in hypothesis testing to assess the differences between groups'.

  ##  How does a T-Test Work?

  https://www.statisticshowto.com/probability-and-statistics/t-test/

- The steps involved in a T-Test ensure that the t-test is conducted systematically and that the results are reliable and valid.
-They help in making informed decisions based on statistical evidence rather than mere speculation.
+ According to [statisticshowto](https://www.statisticshowto.com/probability-and-statistics/t-test/) the steps involved in a T-Test ensure that the test is conducted systematically and that the results are reliable and valid.
+They help make informed decisions based on statistical evidence rather than mere speculation.
 The steps are as follows.

  ### Formulating Hypotheses

  https://www.scribbr.com/statistics/t-test/

- Formulating hypotheses is a crucial step in the t-test process, establishing a foundation for statistical analysis.
+ According to [scribbr.com]( https://www.scribbr.com/statistics/t-test/) formulating hypotheses is a crucial step in the t-test process, establishing a foundation for statistical analysis.

  - **Null Hypothesis (\(H_0\))**: Assumes there is no difference between the group means.
  - **Alternative Hypothesis (\(H_a\))**: Assumes there is a significant difference between the group means.